-In partnership with municipality-led coalitions, The Planning Council, Children’s Harbor, Smart Beginnings Western Tidewater, Paul D Camp Community College, and Eastern Shore Community College, TCC is committed to identifying and improving quality in early care and education settings across the Tidewater area.
+In partnership with municipality-led coalitions, Children’s Harbor, Smart Beginnings Western Tidewater, Paul D Camp Community College, and Eastern Shore Community College, TCC is committed to identifying and improving quality in early care and education settings across the Tidewater area.

 The Cities of Franklin, Southampton County and Isle of Wright County are served through Smart Beginnings Western Tidewater and their efforts to help children enter school healthy and ready to learn.
 Both Eastern Shore Community College (ESCC) and Paul D. Camp Community College (PDCCC) are committed to increasing the education levels of employees in early care and education programs, recruiting early care and education programs for engagement in Virginia Quality, and supporting efforts to improve the quality in the participating programs.

 On a state-level, Virginia Quality is a system administered jointly by the Virginia Early Childhood Foundations and the Office of Early Childhood Development as a voluntary quality assessment and improvement project for child care.
-Visit www.virginiaquality.com for a preview of the new Virginia Quality!
+Visit www.virginiaquality.com for the new Virginia Quality!

 How can you participate in improving the quality of care for children in our Region?